Experienced Injury Attorney Aggressively Fighting for Victims of Accidents Due to Road Conditions in Atlanta and all of Georgia

 Road Maintenance: Who is Responsible?

 The city, county, or state typically maintains roads.
 Private roads are maintained by homeowners or the property owner.
 There are different responsibilities apportioned to various agencies, and sometimes multiple agencies are involved in the maintenance of a single road.
-For example, the state could be responsible for potholes and paving city roads, but the city is responsible for plowing and de-icing.
+For example, the state could be responsible for potholes and paving city roads, but the city is responsible for plowing and de-icing and other seasonal maintenance.

 Therefore, you must first figure out which party is responsible for maintaining the road, which condition caused the accident, and which authority would have been responsible for preventing the accident with proper maintenance.